 How do I book and Pay for my Course?

-Once you have decided on your date, you can send the booking form in and an invoice will follow - payment (deposit 180 euros) bank transfer.or credit card.
+Once you have decided on your date, you can send the booking form in and an invoice will follow - payment (deposit 200 euros) bank transfer.

 How do I get to the resort?

-We arrange a transfer from the airport (generally it is Geneva but sometimes it is cheaper to Lyon so as long as everyone is at the same airport it doesnt matter) and to tie your flight in with at least 3 other students.
+We arrange a transfer from Geneva airport and to tie your flight in with at least 3 other students.
 If you are less than 4, then we will try our utmost to get you on a shared transfer.
 There are many companies operating during the summer months so this is not normally an issue.
 Please note the included transfer is subject to numbers and arrival times.
 You will be given full details on booking.

 It is also possible to arrive by car as there are a few parking spaces near the chalet but even if they are gone, there is a carpark close by.
 If arriving by train, please let us know in advance of arrival time in Aime, Landry or Bourg St Maurice so a pick up can be arranged if you are finding your own way to the valley.

 If in doubt, please ask.

 What type of person is the course suitable for?

 You are likely to be a mixed bunch as so many people want to do a season these days!
 From Gap year students, couples looking for a career break, retired doctors and teachers or just people who enjoy cooking and want to combine that with a holiday in the mountains.
 Generally, you need to be flexible, practical and not afraid of hard work.
 All Nationalities are welcome